Skip to main content

 Returning to the UK, benefit delays and sanctions

-There may be instances when a person who is eligible for benefits is unable to receive these for a short period.
-This could affect British and Irish citizens, and people who are settled in the UK, such as a person with indefinite leave to remain or settled status granted under the EU Settlement Scheme.
+There may be circumstances where a person who is eligible for benefits is unable to receive payments for a short period.
+This may affect British and Irish citizens, as well as people who are settled in the UK, including those with indefinite leave to remain or settled status under the EU Settlement Scheme.

 Returning to the UK after living abroad